Olsen–Chubbuck Bison Kill Site: History of Big-Game

 Over 12,000 years ago in the New World, Paleo-Indian hunting groups' principal game animal was the Columbian mammoth.
 Mammoth remains were found with projectile points typically associated with the Clovis complex.
 By 8000 B.C., these mammoths had been hunted out, and straight-horned bison known as Bison antiquus took over as the main game animal.
 The remains of these bison were found with projectile points of the Folsom complex, points that are normally smaller and better made than Clovis points.
 Around 7000 B.C., Bison antiquus was replaced by Bison occidentalis, a somewhat smaller bison.

-Recent ideas of these herds being “hunted out” are now being over turned.
-American lion and American cheetah all disappeared at the same time.
-Many without human knife, projectile or human caused death.
+The American lion and the American cheetah also disappeared around the same time.
+However, long-held suppositions that these animals were “hunted out” by humans are now being questioned, as many remains are found without telltale signs of human caused death due to knives or projectiles.

 Hunting

 Following the extinction of megafauna such as mammoths in the late Pleistocene, Bison became the primary game of native Paleo-Indians for food and other uses, including the use of hides for clothing and shelter.
 Relying on their sense of smell, bison traveled in search of food in herds of 50 to 300.
 Their poor eyesight allowed hunters to use a game drive system, in which they would get close to the herd and scare them, causing them to stampede into bison jumps or arroyo traps.